phaverty/RLEVectors.jl/README.md

-# RleVectors
+# RLEVectors

-`RleVectors` is an alternate implementation of the Rle type from Bioconductor's IRanges package by H. Pages, P. Aboyoun and
+`RLEVectors` is an alternate implementation of the Rle type from Bioconductor's IRanges package by H. Pages, P. Aboyoun and
 M. Lawrence.
-RleVectors represent a vector with repeated values as the ordered set of values and repeat extents.
+RLEVectors represent a vector with repeated values as the ordered set of values and repeat extents.
 In the field of genomics, data of various types are  measured across the ~3 billion letters in the human genome can often be represented in a few thousand runs.
 It